 Oktoberfest events invariably involve copious amounts of beer as well as German-style pub foods like sausages and sauerkraut, not to mention German accordion and polka music.
 If you like beer and/or dressing up in lederhosen, then Oktoberfest can be a lot of fun!

-Below is a list of Oktoberfest events in the Lower Mainland in 2017.
+Below is a list of Oktoberfest events in the Lower Mainland that take place most years.

 Vancouver Alpen Club